 Being able to negotiate even when it is difficult to do

 Their strategy was to rile us up and get us into court at every opportunity.
-Their goal (I suppose) was to aggravate us into trying to spend time and resources in litigating a case that ultimately did not need to be complicated.
+Their goal (I suppose) was to aggravate us into trying to spend time and resources in prosecuting a case that ultimately did not need to be complicated.
 These were two young people who themselves did not have a lot of money to fight this fight.
-I later learned that the husband’s parents had enough money to afford to pay for his attorney and for all their forays into the courtroom.
+I later learned that the husband’s parents had enough money to pay for his attorney and all their forays into the courtroom.

 Being able to stand firm when it matters most

 Wait a minute.
 You may be saying to yourself after reading the above section of today’s blog post.
 Is the lawyer writing today’s blog telling you that it is essential that the attorney representing you be willing to back down from a fight?
 Isn’t the party that hits hardest in a divorce the one who ends up with more time with the kids and more money in their pocket at the end of the divorce?

 Hitting the hardest is something that I can’t say always works out well in the end.
 However, I can tell you that having an attorney with a backbone does matter a great deal.
 That is the next trait that I would recommend that your attorney have- that of not backing down from a justified position.
 If you have been pushed around by your spouse and require a strong advocate, you need to look for an attorney that identifies that quality and then seeks to defend you and stand up for your rights.

 Another word that can be substituted for “attorney” is “advocate.”
 Your attorney should be ready, willing, and able to advocate for you, your children, and the positions you need to take in your divorce.
 Having a backbone is crucial to being able to adequately and fully represent a client.
 It is all good and well to talk a big game with you in their conference room, but if your attorney backs down in the face of resistance from an opposing attorney, then they are of little value to you.